What is contact centre compliance?

 ipSCAPE’s QA module enables contact centre managers to create QA questionnaires to evaluate agent conversations with customers and produce a score.
 Based on the score, managers can optimise their agent’s performance by conducting tailored training sessions using the results discovered.

-- Ensuring PCI DSS compliance with secure payment technology
+- PCI DSS compliance using secure payment technology

 Suppose your contact centre handles personal payment information (PPI).
 In that case, you must ensure you comply with the regulations set out by the Payment Card Industry Data Security Standard (PCI DSS).

-Concealing payment details: The customer uses their phone keypad to input their credit card details; the agent sees asterisks in real-time as the customer enters their details.
+Concealing payment details: Use technology when customers use their phone keypad to input their credit card details; the agent sees asterisks in real-time as the customer enters their details.